9893223/COMP.5210-Assignment-1/Research.md

 ### Current web design trends:

 The 3 websites above that were analyzed all look very similar in design.
-They incorporate high quality imagary with animated headings and interactive buttons.
+They incorporate large high quality imagary with animated headings and interactive buttons.
 The use of scolling parralax seems to be the trend at the moment.

 ### References: